Lead from your center.

 A mirror, not a manual

 I won't tell you what to do.
-I'll show you what's happening, explain why, and outline what would need to change.
-You make the decisions.
-My job is to make the picture clear enough that you can choose wisely.
+I'll show you what's happening, explain why it's happening, and outline what would need to change.
+You make the decisions — my job is to make the picture clear enough that you can choose wisely, with your eyes open.

 Leaders who are ready to look at the whole picture.